-- 1. Discuss the program's potential impact on the uniqueness and institutional identities and missions of HBIs.
+1. Discuss the program's potential impact on the uniqueness and institutional identities and missions of HBIs.

-The University does not anticipate any impact on the implementation or maintenance of high-demand programs at HBIs.
-There are no Ph.D. programs in Forensic Criminology in the state or regionally.
+The University does not anticipate any impact on the uniqueness and institutional identities and missions at HBIs.
+There are no Ph.D. programs in Healthcare Informatics in the state or regionally.